fastify/fastify-websocket/README.md

 - `perMessageDeflate` - Enable/disable permessage-deflate.
 - `maxPayload` - The maximum allowed message size in bytes.

-For more informations you can check [`ws` options documentation](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketserveroptions-callback) and [`websocket-stream` options documentation](https://github.com/maxogden/websocket-stream#options).
+For more informations you can check [`ws` options documentation](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketserveroptions-callback).

 _**NB:** By default if you do not provide a `server` option `fastify-websocket` will bind your websocket server instance to the scoped `fastify` instance._